 If the apple juice you’ve chosen has this listed as one of its ingredients, your apple wine won’t go through proper fermentation.
 Keep that in mind!

 Most recipes for apple wine will ask you to add Campden tablets.
-This recipe is no different.
+This wine recipe is no different.
 Campden tablets are an essential ingredient because they help stabilize your apple wine.

 Without these tablets, there’s a good chance that your wine will change to an unpleasant color, and you might even lose some flavor!